1. Introduction

 }

-With this addition then you then need to tell the GORM compiler to make entities implement this trait.
-To do that implement a TraitProvider:
+With this addition, you need to instruct the GORM compiler to make entities implement this trait.
+To achieve this, implement a TraitProvider

 package org.grails.datastore.gorm.neo4j